ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 ## A broken thermostatic radiator valve - when to replace it?

 **A broken thermostatic valve** means a lower **thermal comfort in a room**.
-If also makes using the radiator less effective, which might generate greater heating bills.
+It also makes the radiator less effective, which might generate greater heating bills.

-Two elements might be broken - the valve or the head.
-This signs of malfuction are very important, and they might be similar to each other.
+Two elements might get broken - the valve or the head.
+The signs of malfuction are very important, and they might be similar to each other.
 Typically, they concern the differences in the setting of the temperature on the valve and the actual conditions in the room. **For instance - for setting 3 on the radiator valve the temperature should range between 18-20°C (64.4-68 F).** If the thermostatic valve is broken, the real temperature is different.
 It can be verified with a classic indoor thermometer.

 ## Thermostatic radiator valve replacement cost